Every hierarchy of beliefs is a type

-Put it differently, $\prod \limits_{k=0}^\infty A_k$ is the space of some coherent hierarchies of beliefs, therefore \eqref{kell} is a hierarchy of beliefs on coherent hierarchies of beliefs.
-However, from Halmos' example this hierarchy of beliefs is not type (\eqref{kell} has no limit). \end{example}
+Put it differently, $\prod \limits_{k=1}^\infty A_k$ is the space of some hierarchies of beliefs, therefore \eqref{kell} is a hierarchy of beliefs.
+However, from the example of \cite{Halmos1974} \eqref{kell} has no inverse limit, i.e., this hierarchy of beliefs is not a type. \end{example}

-Next we show that Heifetz and Samet's hierarchy of beliefs is not in the beliefs space $T$.
+Next we show that \cite{HeifetzSamet1999}'s hierarchy of beliefs is not in the purely measurable beliefs space $T$ (see Definition \ref{velemenyter}).

 \begin{lemma} \eqref{kell} is not in $T$. \end{lemma}